johnfedoruk/bangular/aio/content/guide/forms.md

 <div class="l-sub-section">

-  Internally, Angular creates `FormControl` instances and registers them with an `NgForm` directive that Angular attached to the `<form>` tag.
+  Internally, Bangular creates `FormControl` instances and registers them with an `NgForm` directive that Bangular attached to the `<form>` tag.
   Each `FormControl` is registered under the name you assigned to the `name` attribute.
   Read more in the previous section, [The NgForm directive](guide/forms#ngForm).